 The spring makeup should be light and allow your natural glow to be the hero.
 So you want to stay away from overpowering dark tones that you can get away with in winters.
-You want to bring out the natural colors of your eyes, skin, and hair.
+You want to bring out the natural eye color, personal skin tone and hair colours.

 The main color you’re going for, as far as the foundation is concerned, is yellow.
 So pick up from that and go with a foundation that’s appropriate for your skintone, but has yellow or peachy undertones.

 Spring is also the lightest of the seasons, so you can go with clear and transparent pigments too.
 The lighter the color, the better it is for the spring makeup.
 On the other hand, those looking for makeup closer to the winter palette should use the Clear Spring palette.

 While not exactly dark or heavy, you can even incorporate metallic and silver in the eye makeup.
 Again, these type of bright colors that border on the cool is as far as it gets to get a contrast.
 These less warm colors can make your eyes pop out.

 Seasonal color analysis spring also includes light brown shades, especially with green eyes.
 In general, just keep the tones light even if you’re using a traditionally dark color.
 In spring makeup, you should avoid any kind of black, even with mascara.
 You do not want to overpower the lightness of the spring seasonal colors.